Generations collaborating for the common good through dialogue, mutual mentoring, and engagement.

 The CoGenerations Project is a participatory action research (PAR) and practice effort designed to increase cross generational dialogue, mutual mentoring, and engagement to address shared societal concerns.

-This project emerged from Rick Lathrop’s 28 years of experience at Global Service Corps (GSC), an international service-learning volunteer program launched in 1993 while a student at Fielding Graduate University, and with the support of Fielding faculty, fellow students, and a small startup grant.
+This project emerged from Rick Lathrop’s 28 years of experience at Global Service Corps (GSC), an international service-learning volunteer program launched in 1993 while a student at Fielding Graduate University, with the support of Fielding faculty, fellow students, and a small startup grant.

 Initial project research with younger people identified key concerns shared across generations: Climate Change, Racial and Gender Issues, Economic and Educational Inequities, and Health Issues.